Chip Trageser, FASLA, Partner

 About Chip Trageser, FASLA

-Chip has significantly contributed to the field of landscape architecture, and his projects have made a meaningful impact on how people interact with their environment.
-Chip has received many awards for his notable projects, including Levy Park, Brochstein Pavilion at Rice University, and CityCentre in Houston, and in 2015, Chip was elevated to Fellow at the American Society of Landscape Architects.
-He holds a Bachelor of Landscape Architecture from Louisiana State University serves on the Robert Reich School of Landscape Architecture’s Professional Advisory Board and the National ASLA Education committee.
-He is also active in the Houston design community and is a current member of the Rice Design Alliance.
+Chip has received many awards for his notable projects, including Levy Park, Brochstein Pavilion at Rice University, and CityCentre in Houston.
+In 2015, Chip was elevated to the College of Fellows at the American Society of Landscape Architects.
+In his spare time, he is active in the Houston design community and is a member of the Rice Design Alliance.
 His talks on therapeutic and meaningful landscapes and gardens have informed students and professionals alike.